choam2426/letsbuildacompiler-kor/TUTORIAL.md

 text of the emitted WASM.
 We expect that future parts - building on top of the base implemented here - will be more amenable to automatic execution testing.

+## Part 4: Interpreters

+This part is a slight detour into interpretation, showing how (little) the structure of the parser changes if it has to evaluate expressions on the fly rather than emitting code for them.
+To align with this goal, the main class in this part is called `Interpreter` rather than `Compiler`.

+To support the input (?) and output (!) operations, `Interpreter` takes an input and output stream as parameters (these are the executed program's "stdin" and "stdout").
+As opposed to the `Compiler`, we don't emit code to the output stream; rather, the only output sent there is from the ! operation.

+Otherwise, the structure of our interpreter follows the original tutorial very closely, as usual.
+There are some slight improvements, like a more general variable table (working for arbitrary variable names, not just single characters).
+There are also some bug fixes; the original tutorial neglects to properly implement nesting of recursive-descent calls.
+For example, in `Term` it starts by obtaining the value with `GetNum` rather than with `Factor`.
+This means nested expressions (with parentheses) won't be supported.
+Our `Interpreter` fixes this and similar issues.